my face

 Ioannis Siglidis (he/they)

-I'm an AI researcher (born in 1994), following a scholarship funded PhD in Computer Vision on "Visual Mining via Synthesis" (2022-2025) at the University of Ecole Des Ponts Paris Tech of the eastern Paris Region.
-I'm part of the IMAGINE lab, advised by Mathieu Aubry.
+I'm a postdoctoral researcher in the Pioneer Center for AI in Copenhagen, working with Serge Belongie on modeling Digital Narratives.
+I defended my PhD in Computer Vision on "Image Mining via Synthesis" (2022-2025) funded by a scholarship by the University of Ecole Des Ponts of the eastern Paris Region.
+There I was part of the IMAGINE lab, advised by Mathieu Aubry, where our work on The Learnable Typewriter, got the best paper award at ICDAR 2024.
 During the summer of 2023 I visited BAIR under the most loving hospitality of Alyosha Efros, where I made friends along the way.
 I'm an Antikythera 2024 Cognitive Infrastructure studio alumni, where I learned (from my friend Cezar) that my website has a Prof. Dr. Style, yet its base template comes from Armin Linke.
 I had the priviledge to work closely for almost 3 years (2020-2022) with the visionary Ilan Manouach doing futurist (AI-comics) projects like the Neural Yorker.
 My first useful project was GraKeL: A Graph Kernel Library in Python under the supervision of Giannis Nikolentzos in the DaSciM team at Ecole Polytechnique.
 I hold a degree with a suma cum laude from both the School of Electrical and Computer Engineering of the National Technical University of Athens and the MVA master in Paris of ENS-Paris-Saclay.
-I'm notorious for being a catophile and saying /ˈeɪ/ (sounds like the letter "A") yet my good-old friend Chrysa started it.
+I'm notorious for being a catophile and for saying /ˈeɪ/ (sounds like the letter "A") yet my good-old friend Chrysa started it.

 Contact